Swati4star/Mobile-store-estimotifier/README.md

 ##Features

 ###1.
 Notify User as soon as he enters proximity
-As soon as the user with Airtel Android app installed comes in proximity (~70m) of the store, he receives a push notification welcoming him to the store.
+As soon as the user with Airtel Android app installed comes in proximity (~70m) of the store (detected by estimote beacon), he receives a push notification welcoming him to the store.
 This will help us keep a track of total footfall of users in each store.

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/notifi.png" width="200px" height="350px" />
 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-18-59-18.png" width="200px" height="350px" />